iterate-ch/docs/protocols/webdav/pcloud.md

 ## Interoperability

-Using Mountain Duck and pCloud client simultaneously can cause problems because pCloud client requires an older version of system driver than Mountain Duck.
+Using Mountain Duck and pCloud Client simultaneously can cause issues for the pCloud Client.
+The Client requires an older version of the system driver than Mountain Duck and can't deal with the newer version intalled by Mountain Duck.

 ```{note}
 Reported for pCloud Client version 4.0.0 (Windows).